seanhatton/repronim.org/content/resources/getting-started/_index.md

 * Planning and data management:  Learn how a data collection and annotation framework for behavioral data to be collected can be set up using [ReproSchema and shared across multiple sites](https://repronim.netlify.app/resources/tutorials/reproschema/).
   * Principles:  planning, data management
-  * Foundations:  standards, annotations
+  * Actions:  standards, annotations
 * Basic software management for distributed data: [Curating and processing a single study to generate standardized, analysis-ready data to participate in distributed projects using Nipoppy](/resources/tutorials/nipoppy/)
   * Principles:  Software management
-  * Standards:  Standards, annotation
+  * Actions:  Standards, annotation
 * Advanced data management:  Adding standards and semantics to data dictionaries to promote data harmonization and findability
   * Principles:  data management, FAIR
-  * Foundations:  Standards, Annotation
+  * Actions:  Standards, Annotation
 * Advanced metadata management: [Searching and sharing metadata through ReproPond and ReproLake](/resources/tutorials/pond-lake/)
   * Principles:  Metadata management
-  * Foundations:  Standards, Annotation
+  * Actions:  Standards, Annotation